Conversion between stereo (UHJ) and Ambix

 In practice, the conversion from UHJ to Ambix can be done in a single step using Xvolver, as shown here:

-If your goal was just to create the "spatial audio" soundtrack for your 360-degrees video, before uploading it to Youtube or Facebook, then your are done.
+If your goal was just to create the "spatial audio" soundtrack for your 360-degrees video, before uploading it to Youtube or Facebook, then your are almost done.
+You have juts to mux your 360-degrees video with your new 4-channels Spatial Audio soundtrack.

 If instead you want to further decode your Ambix soundtrack to a "surround" loudspeaker array (typically in the ITU 5.1 arrangement), then you can use a decoder plugin, as shown here: